gsmainclusivetechlab/mmapi-nodejs-sdk/docs/disbursement/viewBatchCompletions.Readme.md

 # View Batch Completions

-`Here, ViewBatchCompletionsRequest(batchId) creates a GET request to /batchtransactions/{batchId}/completions`
+`Here, viewBatchCompletions(batchId) creates a GET request to /batchtransactions/{batchId}/completions`

 > `This endpoint returns completed transactions for a specific batch.`